jimasp/behave-vsc/CONTRIBUTING.md

 ### Debugging the extension with the example projects
 1. Set up your development environment as above.
 2. Open vscode, and open the behave-vsc source folder (close any other folders you have open).
-3. (`Ctrl+Shift+B`) to build and kick off a watch (this is optional as it will happen anyway in the next step, _but_ you should do it if it's your first ever debug).
+3. (`Ctrl+Shift+B`) to build and kick off a watch (this is optional as it will happen anyway , but you should do it if it's your first ever debug).
-4. (Optional) set breakpoints in the extension code, e.g. start with `src/extension.ts activate` function.
+4. (Optional) set breakpoints in the extension code, e.g. start with a breakpoint in `src/extension.ts activate` function.
+5. (`Ctrl+Shift+D`) to open the Run and Debug panel.
+6. Disable "caught exceptions" if you have it enabled.
-5. (`Ctrl+Shift+D`) + click the "Debug Extension" target (if "Debug Extension" is the current selection, you can just hit (`F5`) from anywhere).
+7. Click the "Debug Extension" target (if "Debug Extension" is the current selection, you can just hit (`F5`) from anywhere).
-6. Tips:
+7. Tips:
- 	- If you have "uncaught exceptions" enabled in the (original not host) vscode environment, and you are running/debugging a behave test in the host vscode environment, you may need to hit play in the extension vscode environment to continue.
  	- You can relaunch the extension from the debug toolbar in the (original not host) vscode environment after changing extension code.
 	 Alternatively, you can reload (`Ctrl+R`) the vscode host environment to load your changes.
+ 	- If for some reason you need to have "uncaught exceptions" enabled in the (extension, not host) vscode environment, note that you may need to hit play multiple times in the extension vscode environment to continue.

 ## Debugging with your own host project
 - To debug using a different host project, open `.vscode/launch.json` in the extension projet and change the `args` setting